 How does ProofProfessor work?

 ProofProfessor is a new and better way to proofread.
 The capabilities of the human eye and brain are never sufficient when proofreading large numbers of words.
-We have created a software tool which electronically sifts through the document and flags potential errors and inconsistencies unlikely to be spotted by the human eye fresh on page 1 but beginning to tire on page 311.
+We have created software which electronically sifts through the document and flags potential errors and inconsistencies unlikely to be spotted by the human eye fresh on page 1 but beginning to tire on page 301.
 So we still do the traditional process – we proofread the entire text – but we help the job along with a bit of technology.
 It’s a combination that is successful at rooting out errors.

 So is it all computerised and robotic?
 Will a human look at my document?

 No and yes.
 ProofProfessor is a new proofreading concept set up and run by two perfectly human beings.
 All documents are proofread in the traditional way by human eyes.
 However, to make proofreading more efficient and thorough, and to assist in locating hard-to-find errors and inconsistencies, our software will run against your document.
 We read the document because the software won’t catch everything.
 We run the software because the eye won’t catch everything.
 So it’s the best of both worlds.